Business is built on innovation.

-Business is built on innovation.
 The wheel was only invented once, but thanks to a few competitors over a few thousand years, people are now able to drive safer than ever before.
-It’s the same with your business, really look at what aspects of your competitor’s product is giving you the creeps.
+It’s the same with your business.
+Really focus on what aspects of your competitor’s product is giving you the creeps.
 Are they offering the same design or service?
 Then it’s time to move on.

-Funding: $40,000 up for grabs from muru-D
+Funding for startups up for grabs from muru-D

 "Queensland has the ability to become Australia’s leading start-up state in the coming decade.
 If we take positive control of the growth of our entrepreneurial community, the returns to Queensland and Australia could be enormous.
-The recent Crossroads Report by StartupAUS identified that high-growth tech start-ups could account for around $109 billion and 540,000 new jobs by 2033 – and we want to see Queensland attracting as many of these jobs as we can,” says Baxter.
+The Crossroads Report by StartupAUS identified that high-growth tech start-ups could account for around $109 billion and 540,000 new jobs by 2033 – and we want to see Queensland attracting as many of these jobs as we can,” says Baxter.

-Education: Macquarie University launches new entrepreneurship major
+3. Education: Macquarie University’s entrepreneurship major

 Developed by the Faculty of Business and Economics, the Entrepreneurship major combines theory and practice through experimentation and application of theoretical knowledge in industry-based simulations and projects.